RedaGrace/nlp-firstaid-api/README.md

 # nlp-firstaid-api

-**In the Symptoms Checker app the user can use this feature using her/his voice or text and asking for help in emergency situations.**
+**In the Symptoms Checker app the users can use this feature using their voice or text and asking for help in emergencies.**